 - Don't skip breakfast.

-Dr Hayley Willacy recommends the following paper on carbohydrate consumption and mortality in the Lancet recently .
-The prospective cohort study enrolled over 135,000 people aged 35 to 70 years without cardiovascular disease, from 18 countries in different geographical regions.
-Higher carbohydrate intake was associated with an increased risk of total mortality, with those eating the most carbohydrates proportionally having a 28 per cent greater risk than those eating the least, although no difference was seen in the risk of cardiovascular disease or cardiovascular disease mortality.
+Government guidance reflects best practice, but is of course only valid at the time of publication.
+A subsequent study has pointed out that most available data are from European and North American populations where nutrition excess is more likely, so their applicability to other populations is unclear.
+This prospective cohort study enrolled over 135,000 people aged 35-70 years and without cardiovascular disease, from 18 countries in different geographical regions.
+Higher carbohydrate intake was associated with an increased risk of total mortality, with those eating the most carbohydrates proportionally having a 28% greater risk than those eating the least, although no difference was seen in the risk of cardiovascular disease or cardiovascular disease mortality.
 Conversely, intake of total fat and each type of fat was associated with a lower risk of total mortality, while a higher saturated fat intake was associated with lower risk of stroke.

-- Wholegrain foods contain more fibre and other nutrients than white or refined starchy foods and include wholemeal and wholegrain bread, pitta and chapati, wholewheat pasta and brown rice, wholegrain breakfast cereals.
+Wholegrain foods contain more fibre and other nutrients than white or refined starchy foods and include wholemeal and wholegrain bread, pitta and chapati, wholewheat pasta and brown rice, and wholegrain breakfast cereals.

 - An apple, banana, pear, orange or other similar-sized fruit.